Autism Spectrum Rating Scales [ASRS]

 ASRS Scoring Update for Individuals Who Do Not Speak or Speak Infrequently

-- The standard scoring method which can be continued to be used for the individual with limited speech.
+- The standard scoring method which can be continued to be used for the individual without limited speech.

 - An alternative scoring method is now available for individuals who do not speak or speak infrequently.

-Further details about the alternative scoring method can be found by downloading the ASRS Technical Report.
+- Further details about the alternative scoring method can be found by downloading the ASRS Technical Report.